-8 Global Women You Need to Know
+The Coolest Global Women You Need to Know

 There are so many interesting women all around the world.
 Women that are immensely talented, breaking barriers, creating change, or simply cool.
 That is why we’ve created a list of global women you need to know.
 While the list is not comprehensive and not in a ranking order, it does highlight women under 40 that may not necessarily be mainstream but will inspire you nonetheless.
-Here’s our global round up of 8 fascinating women.
+Here’s our 2020 global roundup of 8 fascinating women.